Where Visual Speech Meets Language: VSP-LLM Framework for Efficient and Context-Aware Visual Speech Processing: Experiment

 \subsubsection{Comparison with State-of-the-arts}

-In this subsection, we compare the proposed unified model with state-of-the-art VSR methods and VST methods.
+In this subsection, we compare the proposed unified model with state-of-the-art VSR and VST methods.
 Please note that the proposed model can perform multi-tasks VSR and VST with a single trained model while the other models need a single model per specific task.

 Table \ref{table:1} presents the performance comparisons of the proposed method with state-of-the-art VSR methods on the LRS3 dataset.
 The top section of Table \ref{table:1} outlines the performance of current supervised approaches that depend on extensive labeled training data, while the lower section presents a comparison with other self-supervised methods.
 Table \ref{table:1} demonstrates that our approach achieves performance on par with others by employing just 30 hours of labeled data, despite the proposed unified model's ability to handle multiple tasks—VSR and VST—simultaneously.
-Additionally, with the use of 433 hours of data, our method reaches state-of-the-art performance, achieving a WER of 26.9\%, surpassing other self-supervised approaches.
+When employing 433 hours of training data, our method achieves a WER of 26.7\%.
+By fine-tuning the VSP-LLM(FT) with an unfrozen visual encoder, we further enhance our performance, achieving a WER of 25.4\%, surpassing other self-supervised approaches.
 Moreover, Table \ref{table:1}'s upper part shows that the existing supervised methods record exceptional performance using (tens of) thousands of labeled data.
 However, it is important to highlight that the proposed unified model can obtain comparable performances to several supervised methods.